Infinitely Divisible Noise in the Low Privacy Regime: Applications

 \subsubsection{Anonymous Communication}

 Another line of work that has received a lot of attention over the past few years is the \emph{shuffle} model of differential privacy \citep{BittauEMMRLRKTS17, CheuSUZZ19, ErlingssonFMRTT19}.
 Along with Google's Prochlo framework, \cite{BittauEMMRLRKTS17} introduced the ESA (Encode Shuffle Analyze) framework where each data owner encodes their data before releasing it to a shuffler.
 The shuffler randomly permutes the encoded inputs and releases the (private) permuted set of data to an (untrusted) analyst, who then performs statistical analysis on the encoded, shuffled data.
 For recent work on the problem of summation in the shuffle model and a discussion of error/privacy-tradeoff, we refer to for example \citep{BalleBGN19, BalleBGN20, GhaziGKMPV20, GhaziKMPS21, GhaziMPV20}. \cite{GhaziKMPS21} propose an $(\varepsilon,\delta)$-differentially private protocol for summation in the shuffle model for summing reals or integers where each user sends expected $1+o(1)$ messages.
-The protocol adds discrete Laplace noise (also sometimes called Geometrically distributed noise) and achieves error arbitrarily close to that of the Laplace mechanism (applied in the central model), while they leave open the problem of achieving error exponentially decreasing in $\varepsilon$ in the shuffle model.
-The Arete distribution solves this open problem: as the Arete distribution is infinitely divisible, simply exchange the discrete Laplace noise (the ``central'' noise distribution in the protocol) with the Arete distribution.
+The protocol adds discrete Laplace noise (also sometimes called Geometrically distributed noise) and achieves error arbitrarily close to that of the Laplace mechanism (applied in the central model), but do not address the problem of achieving error exponentially decreasing in $\varepsilon$ in the shuffle model.
+The Arete distribution solves this open problem: as it is infinitely divisible, simply exchange the discrete Laplace noise (the ``central'' noise distribution in the protocol) with the Arete distribution.
+This yields: \begin{corollary}[Differentially private aggregation in the shuffle model.]
+Let $n$ be a positive integer, and let $\varepsilon$, $\delta$ be positive real numbers with $\varepsilon = O(\ln n)$.
+There is an $(\varepsilon,\delta)$-differentially private aggregation protocol in the shuffle model for inputs in $[0,1]$ having absolute error $\frac{1}{e^{\Omega(\varepsilon)} - 1}$ in expectation, using $O\left(1+\frac{\log(1/\delta)}{\log n}\right)$ messages per party, each consisting of $O(\log n)$ bits. \end{corollary}

 {\bf Note.} By the post-processing property of differential privacy, we still achieve differential privacy if more than $n$ players participate, and so we only need to choose the noise shares based on a lower bound on the number of players in order to ensure differential privacy.
 Hence, it is not strictly necessary to know the exact number of players in advance.